Helix is a customizable hybrid mattress that comes with a 100-night sleep trial and a 10-year non-prorated warranty.

 Both mattresses cost just about the same.
-Helix starts at $600 for the twin size while Purple starts at $699 for the Twin XL (no twin size).
-The most popular size, Queen, costs $995 for Helix and $999 for Purple.
+Helix starts at $600 for the twin size while Purple starts at $799 for the twin size.
+The most popular size, Queen, costs $995 for Helix and $1399 for Purple.

 Both are high-quality, affordable mattresses.
 Even better, you can get financing with either purchase if you prefer spacing out your payments.

 They both offer the same 100-night trial period and the 10-year warranty.

 The biggest difference between the two mattresses is their construction.
 Helix is a hybrid mattress; it contains both foam and coils.
 Purple, on the other hand, is an all-foam mattress.

 Helix offers a customizing option.
 When you visit their official site to order a mattress, you have to answer a short quiz first.
 Algorithms will then recommend the best mattress based on your answers.